 It emerges from the results of the calculations that the sound standards for the construction of the wind farms after 2023 may be higher than those for the wind farms in the Energy Agreement.
 This is partly due to the fact that a new version of the Interim PCoD model was used to calculate the effects on the harbour porpoise population that included the results of an expert elicitation workshop organised in June 2018.
 Calculations used in this model result in a population reduction that is 3 to 6 times less than the reduction calculated with the earlier version - version 2.1 - of the Interim PCoD model.
-If a single universal sound standard is assumed of SELss (750 m) = 168 dB re 1 $\mu$ Pas for the construction of the wind farms after 2023 using wind turbines with a maximum of 10 MW and the sound standards set out in the site decisions for the wind farms planned in the Energy Agreement, it has been calculated for the scenarios described in this report that, for the entire period up to and including 2030, the probability is higher than 95% that the harbour porpoise population on the DCS will decline by no more than 865 animals (= approx. 1.7% of the DCS population).
-This means that, as a result of the construction of offshore wind farms in the period 2016 - 2030, there is a high degree of certainty that the harbour porpoise population.
+If a single universal sound standard is assumed of SELss (750 m) = 168 dB re 1 μ Pa2s for the construction of the wind farms after 2023 using wind turbines with a maximum of 10 MW and the sound standards set out in the site decisions for the wind farms planned in the Energy Agreement, it has been calculated for the scenarios described in this report that, for the entire period up to and including 2030, the probability is higher than 95% that the harbour porpoise population on the DCS will decline by no more than 865 animals (= approx. 1.7% of the DCS population).
+This means that, as a result of the construction of offshore wind farms in the period 2016 - 2030, there is a high degree of certainty that the harbour porpoise population will remain at a level of at least 98% of the current average population.